Slow Cooker Whole Turkey

 This crockpot turkey is so easy to put together and what I love most about it is you free up your oven for sides and desserts!
 You'll love how easy it and tasty is it is to cook a whole turkey in a slow cooker!

 There are affiliate links in this post.
 I get commissions for purchases made through these types of links in this post.
 As an Amazon Associate I earn from qualifying purchases.

 If you're looking to make turkey but want to make something smaller, you can always make my slow cooker turkey breast recipe!

 Every year, at a company that I worked at for 8 years, we had a Thanksgiving luncheon.
 Everyone signed up to bring different things.
 Since there were so many of us, five to six people signed up for the stuffing, different veggies, the pie, and so on.
 We even had many turkeys!
 My former boss, BJ, always cooked his turkey in the slow cooker.
 He said his mom cooked it that way when he was growing up.
 The turkey always turned out moist.

 I emailed him the other day because this year, we decided to cook our Thanksgiving dinner early- we enjoyed it on Sunday night and I wanted to try my hand at cooking the turkey in the slow cooker.
 He told me you can leave it in longer than the 6 to 8 hours but it starts to fall apart, which is totally fine!
 Just make sure the turkey you buy will fit in your slow cooker!

-If you’re running low on oven space or just want a low maintenance way to cook a turkey- the slow cooker is the way to go!
-This turkey version is a modified version of my popular whole chicken in a slow cooker recipe that we LOVE to make all the time!
+If you're running low on oven space or just want a low maintenance way to cook a turkey- the slow cooker is the way to go!
+This turkey version is a modified version of my popular crockpot whole chicken recipe that we LOVE to make all the time!